nanocurrency/roadmap/README.md

 ## Disclaimer

 Any statement in this repository that is not purely historical is considered a forward-looking statement.
 Forward-looking statements included in this repository are based on information available to the Nano Foundation and community members managing the roadmap as of the date they are made, and the Nano Foundation and community members assumes no obligation to update any forward-looking statements.
-The forward-looking roadmap does not represent a commitment, guarantee, obligation or promise to deliver any feature, or to deliver any feature by any particular date, and is intended to outline the general development plans.
-Nobody should not rely on this roadmap to make any decision related to the Nano network or otherwise.
+The forward-looking roadmap does not represent a commitment, guarantee, obligation or promise to deliver any feature or upgrade, or to deliver any feature or upgrade by any particular date, and is intended to outline the general development plans.
+Nobody should rely on this roadmap to make any decision related to the Nano network or otherwise.